Kaul festival: Kaul as the Melanau New Year

 Bulan Pengejin (The month of the Spirits) is the first month of the Melanau Calendar (Bulan Melanau), which coincides with the end of the northeast monsoon season between March and April of the Gregorian calendar.
 For many societies the month January signifies a renewal of life.
 Hence the Spirit of celebration for the regeneration while discarding the old and worn out.
 On the contrary, the month January coincides with the eleventh month of melanau calendar called Bulan Pemalei (The month of Taboo.)
 This Month is to remind the tragic killing of a great shaman (a bebayuh) in ancient times.
 Hence all activities such as Marriage, fishing, planting or any activities of livelihood are not allowed during this month.
 It is regarded as a month of ill fortune.
 Therefore, New Year’s Day on 1 January is actually celebrated on the Melanau month of ill fortune.
 The Melanau however celebrate their New Year on Bulan Pengejin (The month of the Spirits) which coincides with the month of March.
 Kaul Festival is also celebrated to welcome the New Year.

-The Tibow
+The Tibau

-The Tibow is a death-defying 20-foot high swing, in which youths dive from a high bamboo scaffolding and catch a swinging rope as it reaches the height of its arc.
+The Tibau is a death-defying 20-foot high swing, in which youths dive from a high bamboo scaffolding and catch a swinging rope as it reaches the height of its arc.
 First one, then two and eventually eight young men hang in a clump from the giant swing as it soars above the beach.
 Pesta Kaul is a colorful festival with a flotilla of highly decorated boats, beach games and Melanau food.
 Traditionally, during the monsoon, the river mouths were closed.